abpio/abp-commercial-docs/en/startup-templates/microservice/microservice-tye-guide.md

 ## Running tye

-> Run `dotnet build` command if you are running the solution the first time  since tye will be running your projects locally.
->
-> For run options, you can simply use `tye run -h` command.
+> For all the run options, you can simply use `tye run -h` command.

 Use the command `tye run` under your main solution directory to run the solution.